What was Ratan Tata's net worth?

-Ratan Tata is an Indian businessman and philanthropist who has a net worth of $500 million.
+Ratan Tata was an Indian businessman and philanthropist who had a net worth of $500 million at the time of his death.
 Ratan Tata earned his fortune as a member of the Tata family, which owns Tata Sons, one of India's largest conglomerates.
-Tata has been recognized for his leadership and innovation, and has been instrumental in shaping the landscape of Indian business and industry.
-He is also one of the world's foremost philanthropist, having given away 60-70% of his personal fortune which at one time easily topped $2 billion.
-Ratan Tata is on the program board of the Bill and Melinda Gates Foundation's India aids initiative.
+Ratan was also one of the world's foremost philanthropists, having given away 60-70% of his personal fortune, which at one time easily topped $2 billion.
+Ratan Tata was at one time on the board of the Bill and Melinda Gates Foundation's India aids initiative.

 Early Life and Education